evanyans/evanyans/README.md

-hi i'm evan, i'm currently studying Computer Science at the University of Waterloo and Business Administration at Wilfrid Laurier University. i'm a game developer and full-stack web developer seeking Summer 2024 internships.
+hi i'm evan, i'm currently studying Computer Science at the University of Waterloo and Business Administration at Wilfrid Laurier University. i'm a game developer and full-stack web developer seeking Winter 2025 internships.

 currently on co-op trying to improve waterloos co-op.